-You'll develop a detailed understanding of health and social care policy and practice, which you can use straight away in any workplace that involves caring for individuals and communities.
+This highly practical two-year foundation degree in Health and Social Care will allow you to develop your career.
+You'll gain a detailed understanding of health and social care policy and practice, which you can use straight away in any workplace that involves caring for individuals and communities.

-Your progress will be assessed with evaluations of work experience, reports, presentations and time-constrained tests.
-Throughout the course you'll have one-to-one support from academic staff.
+Your progress will be assessed with evaluations of work experience, reports, presentations, and time-constrained tests.
+Throughout the course, you'll have one-to-one support from academic staff.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

-To apply for this course you need one of the following qualifications in a relevant subject area:
+To apply for this course, you need one of the following qualifications in a relevant subject area:

 In addition to these academic qualifications, you should have experience in health and social care.
 The experience can be from paid work or voluntary work.

-You may also be eligible to apply if you don’t have formal qualifications but you do have at least two years’ relevant work experience.
+You may also be eligible to apply if you don’t have formal qualifications but do have at least two years’ relevant work experience.

-If English is not your first language, please see our English language requirements.
+If English isn't your first language, please see our English language requirements.

-The annual fee for this course is:
+The fees for this course are:

 Take a look at the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.

-Health and social care is a diverse field, with opportunities to specialise in areas such as young people, mental health, or drug and alcohol abuse support.
+Health and social care is a diverse field with opportunities to specialise in areas such as young people, mental health, or drug and alcohol abuse support.

-Academic qualifications in Health and Social Care allow you to work in the NHS, charities such as Age UK and MIND, social care organisations such as Turning Point, and other public, private and voluntary sector health agencies.
+Academic qualifications in Health and Social Care allow you to work in the NHS, charities such as Age UK and MIND, social care organisations such as Turning Point, and other public, private, and voluntary sector health agencies.